Octobug/notes/software_engineering/software_design/software_architecture/microservices_from_design_to_deployment/1_introduction_to_microservices/README.md

 - application becomes large, complex
   - hard to fully understand
   - slows down development
-  - long start-up times, low performance
+  - long start-up time, low performance
 - hinder continuous deployment
   - difficult to push changes into production many times a day
   - have to do extensive manual testing